2025 IAFI Membership Meeting

 Gorge-ous Gathering

-Celebrating the 30th anniversary of our Ice Age Floods Institute
+Celebrating the 30th anniversary of Ice Age Floods Institute

-The annual IAFI Membership Meeting is coming to the Columbia Gorge this May 2-3, 2025, and all our members and their guests are cordially invited to come experience some of the best and most interesting features the Gorge has to offer.
-There’ll be opportunities to explore storied Gorge wildflowers and native plants, geology and winery field trips, whitewater rafting, a membership meeting/dinner and a presentation by the ever-entertaining Nick Zenter.
+The annual IAFI Membership Meeting is coming to the Columbia Gorge this May 2-4, 2025, and both members and the public are cordially invited to come enjoy some of the best and most interesting nature experiences the Gorge has to offer.
+Several of the events are already full but there are still opportunities to explore geology and winery field trips and enjoy an entertaining presentation by Nick Zenter of YouTube fame.

 Richard Waitt